chryzsh/DarthSidious/pivoting.md

 `dir \\BOX01\c$\`

+If you however don't have a shell but the credentials of a domain user you can use the somewhat old school [runas](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-xp/bb490994%28v=technet.10%29).
+This _will _prompt you for password, but can be ran without a shell from your own machine.

-If you want old school, use [runas](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-xp/bb490994%28v=technet.10%29). /netonly : Indicates that the user information specified is for remote access only.
+/netonly : Indicates that the user information specified is for remote access only.

 `runas /netonly /FQDN\user cmd.exe`

-Run the following command to execute powershell on a remote box
+Run the following command to execute powershell and get on a remote box

 `runas /netonly /user:customer\ank powershell`